Length to Beam Ratio (L/B)

 • Inverted stability — a wide hull is more stable upside-down.
 This is the mechanism the Capsize Screening Formula penalizes.

-A useful rule of thumb: a 10% increase in beam doesn't add 10% interior volume — it adds more, because the cabin opens up exponentially as the hull widens.
-But the same 10% beam increase compounds against you in wave-making drag, pointing, and inverted-stability characteristics.
+A useful rule of thumb: a 10% increase in beam usually adds more than 10% interior volume because the cabin opens up quickly as the hull widens.
+The same beam also works against you in wave-making drag, pointing, and inverted stability.

 Why this number behaves oddly for catamarans and trimarans